woohoolabs/yang/README.md

 // Checks if the relationship has the "meta" member
 $hasMeta = $address->hasMeta();

-// Returns the meta information of the relationship as an array
+// Returns the "meta" member of the relationship as an array
 $meta = $address->meta();

 // Returns the "links" member of the relationship as a Links instance